zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 OK.
 What if we have to make an async call to get the list of users?

+First, let's make a function `delayThenResolve`.
+We will that to fake async calls.

 ```diff
 +// Returns a function that will return the given data in a resolved Promise after certain seconds